-If you're in your 40s and you just got through reading that paragraph, don't despair—there's actually something you can do about this beyond reaching for the nearest wine bottle.
+If you're in your 40s, don't despair—there's actually something you can do about this beyond reaching for the nearest wine bottle.
 As skin in this decade begins to reflect its history, it's important to develop a routine that specifically targets those signs of aging.
 Thankfully, Herrmann is an expert in this age group's needs, so she has a list of vital ingredients to keep in mind.

 "For those with pigmentation issues, ingredients like vitamin C, kojic acid, and other botanicals can lighten dark spots," she continues.
 "For fine lines, growth factors and retinoids that induce collagen synthesis help soften lines and stave off their deepening.
 And light moisturizers or cleansers with alpha hydroxy acids can help gently exfoliate dead skin cells for a more youthful appearance.
 Lastly, the need for sunscreen also continues throughout this decade, and formulations that are specific to a patient's skin type are important."